Commencement FAQs

 No. Any mobility devices or transportation onsite are reserved for cases of emergencies only.
 Given this advanced notice on what to expect for walking and terrain, graduates and guests should prepare accordingly to bring the mobility devices that work for their specific needs.

 The ceremony will be held on Memorial Field, which is a grassy surface.
 While relatively flat, it is known to significantly puddle during and after rainfall, even when covered by a tent.
+Limited pathways will be installed to ease crossing the field.
+These pathways require individuals to be able to navigate a 1-inch change in elevation when transitioning from the pathways into the rows of guest seating.

 Yes!
-Visit widener.edu/commencement on the day of your ceremony and scroll to ‘live webcast.’
+Visit widener.edu/watchcommencement on the day of your ceremony and scroll to ‘live webcast.’
 The live feed will launch a few minutes before each ceremony allowing anyone around the world to be part of the celebration!

 Please contact the Office of Student Accessibility Services at disabilities@widener.edu or 610-499-1266 and our team will be happy to assist you!